get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 **Source :** https://www.computerhope.com/issues/ch001645.htm

----
 # Fixing OBS Error when Installing
-Usually I do this when installing OBS
+Usually I do this when installing OBS.
 ```bash
 sudo add-apt-repository ppa:obsproject/obs-studio
 sudo apt update
 sudo apt install ffmpeg obs-studio
 ```

-But it outputs this error message
+But it outputs this error message.
 ```bash
 The following packages have unmet dependencies:
  obs-studio : Depends: libfdk-aac1 (>= 0.1.4) but it is not installable